-From a hiker’s paradise to a foodie’s playground, we’re breaking down some of the most popular areas up and down the state.
-Learn about all the special things they have to offer, so you can pick the perfect place to find your dream home.
+From a hiker’s paradise to a foodie’s playground, we’re breaking down some of the most popular areas up and down the West coast state.
+Learn about all the special things they have to offer, so you can pick the perfect place to find your dream home as a California resident.

 Its weather boasts the perfect conditions for grape growing, which means that tasting rooms, wineries, and rolling vineyards abound in the area.

 The Santa Ynez Mountains run parallel with the coastline and create a magnificent background.
 They’re also home to some incredible hikes, like Inspiration Point, which rests 1,800-feet above Santa Barbara and provides panoramic views over The American Riviera.

 For the history enthusiast, there’s Mission Santa Barbara, which was founded in 1786 and is home to Franciscan friars as well as a museum (along with lush gardens and an ocean view).

 There’s also the Santa Barbara Zoo, known as the “Audrey Hepburn of zoos” for its boutique and charming style.
 State Street is the perfect place to stop and stroll and is filled with restaurants, coffee shops, bars, and boutiques.

 Nearby areas include Carpenteria with its beachy vibes and a small-town feel and Montecito, a chic and peaceful village.
 If you’re thinking of moving to California (or relocating within California) Santa Barbara is a feast for all senses.